Dec 14, 2010

 ROBERT: Can you—can you read that one more time?

-WALTER RUTKOWSKI: Ok, I wasn't reading that, just came from memory.
+WALTER RUTKOWSKI: Okay.
+I wasn't reading, that just came from memory.
 So ...

 ROBERT: Oh, okay.